Mark Pitts: 2020–present

 As the decade began, Pitts was instrumental in signing Atlanta rapper Young Nudy to RCA, as well as Brooklyn drill founders Winner's Circle and Grammy-nominated Deante Hitchcock.

 In 2020, Usher made history with two No.1 singles on the Billboard Hot AC chart, "Bad Habits" in November preceded by "Don't Waste My Time", featuring Ella Mai the previous June.

 In January 2021, Pitts was named President of RCA Records.

 In March 2021, Chris Brown reached an historic milestone when his single, "Go Crazy" with Young Thug logged the 24th consecutive week at No. 1 on the R&B/Hip Hop Airplay chart.
 He now has had two songs with the most weeks at No. 1 in the chart's 28-year history, with "Go Crazy" and "No Guidance".

+On April 14, 2026, Pitts parted ways with RCA to form a new management company.

 Recognition and honors

 Based on worldwide chart data in 2005, he was named "World's No.8 A&R of 2005" by the music industry A&R site HitQuarters for that year after success in breaking new artists Ciara and Chris Brown.

 Pitts was featured in Crain's magazine's "40 Under 40" in 2015.

 On June 11, 2018, Pitts received a proclamation as an African-American power influencer from New York City Council's Black, Latino and Asian Caucus (BLAC) overseen by the city's mayor Bill de Blasio.